msteffensen19/InstallNimbusappEverywhere/README.md

 # InstallNimbusappEverywhere
 Install Mark's version of Nimbusapp on Windows and Linux.

+This modified nimbusapp script adds the following new features:
+1. Enables using "latest" option when supplying a version.
+2. Enables using "purge" option to remove containers and images.
+3. Enables stopping/starting the LR Agent process on Windows.

-This modified nimbusapp script allows you to use a new syntax "nimbusapp alm:latest up" to find and substitute the "latest" published image wihout having to lookup that image number manually.
+The commands "nimbusapp alm:latest up" will find and substitute the "latest" published image wihout having to lookup that image number manually.

-You can also use the "nimbusapp alm purge" syntax to delete the selected container(s) and remove the associated images.
+The command "nimbusapp alm purge" will delete the selected container(s) and remove the associated images.
 This is equivalent to a "nimbusapp alm down" followed by a "docker rmi admpresales/alm".

-On Windows platforms (like NimbusClient or NimbusWindows) it also stops the LR Agent when starting the LRE container since that service uses the same port as LRE.
+On Windows platforms (like NimbusClient or NimbusWindows) this modified nimbusapp command will stop the LR Agent when starting the LRE container since that service uses the same port as LRE.
 When stopping the LRE containner it starts the agent.

 So, when you "start" or "up" the LRE container on NimbusClient, it automatically kills the LR agent process (magent.exe) before running